franciscowendel/django-fusion/README.md

 # django-fusion-web-page

-_A web page called Fusion using Django; and to work with API I use Django REST Framework (to work with API)_

-**Como executar o projeto**:
+_A web page called Fusion using Django; and to work with API I use Django REST Framework_ **Como executar o projeto**:

 1. Caso não tenha o _pipenv_ instalado: